dflock/duncanlock.net/content/posts/tech/better-figures-and-images-plugin-for-pelican.rst

 The ``alt`` attribute is meant to provide a textual alternative to the image, for people who can't see the image, for some reason - they might be blind, using a screen reader, they might be using a text-only browser, they might be a search engine, the image might not have loaded for some reason, etc...

-Imagine that you are reading your page to someone over a phone.
+Imagine that you are reading your page to someone over the phone.
 What would be the appropriate thing to do when you reach the image? [#alt_jkorplea]_ What would you say about that image if you were describing the page over the phone to someone?

 If you wouldn't mention the image at all, then explicitly set the ``alt`` attribute to an empty string: